Organized by: School of Energy and Power Engineering, Beihang University

 Xiaojun YANG

-Sustainable aviation fuel (SAF) means aviation fuel that is made of renewable resources or wastes,and has passed safety certification and sustainability certification, with full life cycle emission reduction up to 80% or more, and has become a realistic energy path for deep decarbonization of the aviation industry by the middle of the century.
-SAF has been widely valued by governments as well as the aviation industry.
-However, its large-scale promotion and implementation still faces constraints in terms of safety, sustainability and economy.
-Therefore, the sub-forum jointly organized by Civil Aviation University of China and Cathay Pacific will focus on the domains of SAF policy, feedstock, process, safety certification, sustainability certification, price & market, and supply chain, inviting experts and scholars from domestic and foreign enterprises, R&D institutions, universities and government agencies to introduce the latest progress in their respective fields, and to promote information communication and exchange.
-This track will promote the communication and exchange of information, accelerate the system integration of the whole SAF industry chain, and accelerate the R&D, validation and application of SAF.
+Sustainable aviation fuel (SAF) defined as aviation fuels derived from renewable resources or wastes that have obtained both safety and sustainability certifications.
+With the full life cycle emission reduction up to 80% or more, SAF has emerged as a pragmatic energy solution to deep decarbonization of the aviation industry by the mid of 21st century.
+Given its pivotal role in the industry’s low-carbon transition, SAF has garnered widespread attention from governments and the global aviation sector alike.
+Nevertheless, the large-scale promotion and application of SA faces prominent constraints across three core dimensions: safety, sustainability, and economics.
+To address these challenges and advance industry collaboration, the ICGA 2025-SAF Forum has been organized.
+It will focus on SAF policy, feedstock, process, safety certification, sustainability certification, price & market and supply chain.
+Experts and scholars from domestic and foreign enterprises, R&D institutions, universities and government agencies will be invited to share their latest research progress and insights of the industry.
+The forum aims to promote the exchange of information, accelerate SAF industry chain integration, facilitate R&D progress, expedite validation and application of SAF.

 Topics cover: